-Ex-Bahrain Soccer Pro Awaits His Fate In A Thai Prison
+Former Bahraini Soccer Pro Awaits His Fate In A Thai Prison

 Araibi was arrested at a Bangkok airport on Nov.
 27 upon entering Thailand with his wife for a vacation.
 Since then, there have been widespread calls for his release, including from the Australian government and international human rights organizations.

-Thailand's Immigration Bureau commissioner, Surachate Hakparn, told the Bangkok Post the detention of Araibi abides by to international law on human rights.
+Thailand's Immigration Bureau commissioner, Surachate Hakparn, told the Bangkok Post the detention of Araibi abides by international law on human rights.

 When Araibi was detained in Bangkok, there was an Interpol red notice attached to him.
-A red notice by the International Criminal Police Organization is meant to alert nations about individuals with active arrest warrants.
+Such a notice is meant to alert nations about individuals with active arrest warrants.
 They are not legally binding, but according to The New York Times, red notices have been "abused by authoritarian governments that want to bring home critics who have fled abroad."

 Thai authorities detained him "in response to the red notice alert received from the Interpol National Central Bureau of Australia and the formal request from the Bahraini government for his arrest and extradition," the Thai Ministry of Foreign Affairs said in a statement.